 Two separate nearby campgrounds offer good camping options: Paso Picacho and Green Valley

 From San Diego, take I-8 to Highway 79, turning left toward Descanso.
 Bear right to stay on 79 and then left to stay on 79 when it junctions with Old Highway 80.
-Follow 79 past Paso Picacho Campground and turn right onto the road indicating Stonewall Mine.
-Park at the mine.
+From Old Highway 80, continue on Highway 79 for 10.7 miles, passing Paso Picacho Campground, until you reach the Trout Ponds Trailhead on the right side of the highway.